 Bishounen: The main lead is a cutie.
 He could have been more intelligent and more sensitive though.

-Giving my full dedication to the whole 3 seasons , it makes me realize that one of the best story are not only to be told from Japan, for it can also be found from other countries as well.
-Comparing to the anime I have been watching lately, it is absolute no easy task to win over this in terms of story plot.
+After dedicating myself to all 3 seasons , the anime has played a role in showing the realization that best story are not only to be told from Japan, for it can also be found from other countries as well.
+It is not a simple task to win over this in terms of story plot.

 Story S1 + S2 10/10

 masterpiece.
 Story flows consistently well from the start until the end.
 All main and supporting characters plays an essential role, some sticking to the series until the very end, including the big bird in the opening song.
 Character grows over each seasons.
 The naive and childish Yang Gua in S1, evolving into a legendary, matured man in S3.
 Yang Gua and Xiao Lung Nu love to each other: lovely and pure.

 Decent designs, just not up to today's standard.
 Love both the OP and ED.
 Japanese dub is average.

 1)Animation doesn't look like much effort is inserted.
 Crushing sea water onto ship looks like mountain emerging from the bottom.
 2)Repetitive long flashbacks, flashback of Yang Gua rescuing Huang Rong shown twice.
 3)Certain scenes repeated broken soundtracks.
 OP and ED songs changed yet uses S1 OP animation, doesn't fit.

 Cantonese dub is otherwise, good.
 Perfectly fits the character.
 Made me laugh.